kate-chunosova/Personal_projects/README.md

 - If the user wants to see the scores on the Ridge model, the link can be modified like so: http://127.0.0.1:5000/scores?model=ridge
 - The user can also use the link http://127.0.0.1:5000/scores?model=xgboost to get the xgboost scores, however, it's easier to use just http://127.0.0.1:5000/scores since it will yield the same result.

+**!** Ridge training time is about 5-10 seconds, whilst XGBoost training time is about 35-40 seconds.
+The first time the user clicks on the link the site is going to load for this amount of time (depending on the model).

 ## Advanced deployment

 For example, with uWSGI: